 Each summer, the Communication Lab hosts the Summer Institute, a four-day workshop open to staff and students from any institution who aim to launch science communication training initiatives.
 Workshop participants learn how to adapt the Communication Lab model and create innovative communication resources for their own STEM communities.

-The 2021 Virtual Summer Institute will take place from Monday, July 12 to Thursday, July 15, hosted via Zoom.
+The 2021 Virtual Summer Institute took place from Monday, July 12 to Thursday, July 15, hosted via Zoom.

 Learn more about the Summer Institute below: